Jay Reatard: 2000s

-In 2001, Lindsey began recording music with Alicja Trout and Rich Crook as the Lost Sounds, a side project which would ultimately usurp the Reatards as Lindsey's primary musical venture.
-With alternating male and female vocals, as well as prominently-employed synthesizers, the Lost Sounds were a departure from the guitar-driven garage rock of the Reatards, and had a sound more akin to the early punk rock of The Screamers, a synthesizer-heavy punk band that Lindsey had been exposed to by Elvis Wong shortly after the recording of the Reatards' first LP.
+In 2001, Lindsey began recording music with Alicja Trout and Rich Crook as the Lost Sounds, a side project, which would ultimately usurp the Reatards as Lindsey's primary musical venture.
+With alternating male and female vocals, as well as prominently employed synthesizers, the Lost Sounds were a departure from the guitar-driven garage rock of the Reatards and had a sound more akin to the early punk rock of The Screamers, a synthesizer-heavy punk band that Lindsey had been exposed to by Elvis Wong shortly after the recording of the Reatards' first LP.
 Lindsey once claimed that his time in the Lost Sounds "was and is more fun than anything else I have ever done."
 Yet despite Lindsey's enthusiasm for the band, the Lost Sounds bitterly broke up in 2005.

 Lindsey was a prolific songwriter, often acting as a member and contributing compositions to two or more bands concurrently.
-One of Lindsey's first side projects was the Bad Times, a one-off band which included Eric Friedl and King Louie Bankston.
+One of Lindsey's first side projects was the Bad Times, a one-off band that included Eric Friedl and King Louie Bankston.
 The band recorded an album's worth of material after only one practice session in 1998, releasing a self-titled LP in 2001.
 After one live performance, the band disbanded, the members returning to their respective solo commitments.

-While Lindsey was still a member of both the Reatards and the Lost Sounds, he joined a side project called the Final Solutions.
+While Lindsey was still a member of the Reatards and the Lost Sounds, he joined a side project called the Final Solutions.
 Lindsey's association with the future members of the Final Solutions began while he was still a teenager.
 Fighting problems at home, Lindsey opted to take up residence with members of a local band called the Jackmonkeys.
-While he was rooming with the band, he was conscripted to play drums for them at a battle of the bands which was being held at the school's cafeteria.
+While he was rooming with the band, he was conscripted to play drums for them at a battle of the bands, held at the school's cafeteria.
 With Lindsey on drums, the band, under the moniker "the High and Mightys," performed a set of Oblivians covers, earning instant hate in the competition (FS bassist Tommy Trouble's band, the Squirrels earned third place).
-After separating for a number of years, the group reformed under the name the Final Solutions and began touring and releasing albums.
+After separating for years, the group reformed under the Final Solutions and began touring and releasing albums.